jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 #### Step 5.1.9 - Reporting Errors
 It's entirely possible that an analysis still crashes even after our error checking in [Step 4 - Checking for Errors](#step-4---checking-for-errors).
 There are two things we can about this.
 One, nothing at all.
 If the analysis crashes it will crash hard and message 'the analysis terminated unexpectedly' will be shown.
 This would be the situation in step 5.1.8.
-On the other hand, we could also try to still compute other results if possible (i.e., there might be a different part of the analysis which could still be computed) and then exit the analysis normally.
+On the other hand, we could also try to still compute other results if possible (_i.e._, there might be a different part of the analysis which could still be computed) and then exit the analysis normally.
 To accomplish the second situation you will have to use R's `try()` and combine it with JASP's `$setError()`.

 <details>
 	<summary>Code</summary>